bfrangi/dual-comb-toolkit/README.md

 ## Using GPU Acceleration

-Check out the `DEVICE_ID` setting in `src/lib/gpu.py`.
+Check out the `GPU_DEVICE_ID` setting in `src/lib/defaults.py`.
 By default, it is set to `"nvidia"` which will use the NVIDIA GPU if available.
-If you want to use a different GPU, run the `identify-gpu.py` script to list available GPUs and set the `DEVICE_ID` accordingly (it can be the number of the GPU in the output list or a string contained in the name of the device).
+If you want to use a different GPU, run the `src/identify-gpu.py` script to list available GPUs and set the `GPU_DEVICE_ID` accordingly (it can be the number of the GPU in the output list or a string contained in the name of the device).

 ## Issues with plots